jensbast/TimemaConsOfAsex/README.md

 # TimemaConsOfAsex

-This is the repository for the collected scripts used in the study "Consequences of asexuality in natural populations" (Bast et al.).
+This is the repository for the collected scripts used in the study "Consequences of asexuality in natural populations: insight from stick insects" (Bast et al. 2018, MBE).

+The frozen code at the time of publication can be found here: https://github.com/jensbast/TimemaConsOfAsex/releases/tag/v1.0

 ### Components